Sermons on the Web

 Features

-- Sermons on the Web starts with a sermon in WAV or MP3 format.
+Sermons on the Web starts with one or more sermons in WAV or MP3 format.

-It generates and uploads a small MP3 file optimized for good quality internet listening and fast downloads.
+It generates (if necessary) and uploads MP3 files optimized for good quality internet listening and fast downloads.

-with an iPod or similar device.
-See the online demo podcast.
+with an iPod, iPhone, Android, or similar device.

 They can view a short list of recent sermons or sort all sermons by date, speaker, scripture, or title.